loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 complete: Tests took 21ms
 ```

-Note that it's a powerful proposition to use the API spec not only for API declaration but for test case declaration.
+It's a powerful proposition to use the API spec not only for API declaration but for test case declaration.
 What we discussed so far paves the road to "automated controller wireframe-code generation and test-driven development" based on the OpenAPI standard.

 At this point, we are ready to make these tests pass by coding up your business logic.

-# Define your testing strategy
+## Define your testing strategy

 It may be tempting to overlook the importance of a good testing strategy when starting a new project.
 Initially, as the project is small and we mostly keep adding new code, even badly-written test suite seem to work well.
 However, as the project grows and matures, inefficiencies in the test suite can severely slow down the progress.

-## The ideal test suite

 In our experience, an ideal test suite has the following properties: